aragon/osx-plugin-template-foundry/README.md

 - make sync-tests         Scaffold or sync test definitions into solidity tests
 - make check-tests        Checks if the solidity test files are out of sync
 - make test-tree          Generates a markdown file with the test definitions
+- make test-llm-prompt    Generates a prompt to generate the test tree for a given file

 Deployment targets: